 Costa Rica has focused on prevention since the very beginning.
 Looking at this graph, Costa Rica flattened the curve for the most part for the first wave, preventing the overwhelming of the health care system in the country since the virus entered the country.

 In April, Costa Rica saw mostly a daily increase of single digit confirmed cases in Costa Rica.
 For example, on April 19, Costa Rica received 5 more confirmed cases.
 On April 27, 2020, Costa Rica received only 2 more confirmed cases.
 On May 4, 2020, Costa Rica confirmed just 3 more cases.

 However, since around mid May, the cases have started going up in great amounts.
-At the end of July, we hit the highest number of daily confirmed cases at nearly 1000.
+The highest number of confirmed cases is over 1300.
 The death rate from mid-end of July has been on average around 7-20 a day and more people are hospitalized and in the ICU everyday.
-This second wave has been considerably stronger than the first one and community transmission is now present.
+This second wave has been considerably stronger than the first.

 What It’s Been Like Where We Live